forkspacer/docs/src/content/docs/reference/Resources/helm.md

 2. For each module, the operator:
    - Creates a new module instance in the destination workspace
    - Hibernates both source and destination modules
-   - Migrates the specified PVCs using the [pv-migrate](https://github.com/utkuozdemir/pv-migrate) tool
+   - Migrates PVCs (if enabled)
+   - Migrates Secrets (if enabled)
+   - Migrates ConfigMaps (if enabled)
    - Restores the source module to its original state
-   - Wakes up the both source and destination modules
+   - Wakes up both source and destination modules

 **⚠️ Important Notes:**

 - **Temporary Downtime**: Both source and destination modules are temporarily hibernated during migration to ensure data consistency
-- **Not 100% Guaranteed**: Migration depends on storage class compatibility, cluster connectivity, and PVC accessibility
+- **Not 100% Guaranteed**: Migration depends on storage class compatibility, cluster connectivity, and resource accessibility
-- **Template Support**: PVC names support templating to dynamically reference the release name and config values
+- **Template Support**: Resource names support templating to dynamically reference the release name and config values
-- **Selective Migration**: Only the specified PVCs are migrated; other data or configurations must be handled separately
+- **Selective Migration**: Only the specified resources are migrated; other data or configurations must be handled separately
 - **Source Preservation**: The source workspace and its data remain unchanged after migration
+- **Immutable Resources**: If a Secret or ConfigMap is marked as immutable in the destination, it will be deleted and recreated while preserving its labels and annotations

-**Example with Redis (Single Master):**
+**Example with Redis (Single Master with PVC and Secret migration):**

 ```yaml
 spec: